 The primary purpose of the academic advising program is to assist students in the development of meaningful educational plans that are compatible with their life goals.
 Academic advising is a process by which a student and an advisor jointly explore curricular options and limitations with respect to the student’s personal and academic needs, abilities, interests, and career/ life plans.
-It should result in the student’s developing toward independence and ultimately maximizing his/her educational benefits.
+It should result in the student’s developing toward independence and ultimately maximizing his/her educational beneﬁts.
 The process includes the exploration of life goals, the exploration of career/ educational goals, the selection of curriculum, the selection of courses, and the scheduling of classes.
-New students are advised by a counselor or an academic advisor who interprets their placement test scores and discusses the various programs available at the College.
+New students are advised by a counselor or an advisor who assist with onboarding and reviews high school transcripts or other scores to determine course placement.
 Academic advising of returning students is performed by members of the teaching faculty.
-Students should consult this program advisor before each registration and are encouraged to confer with them frequently regarding academic matters.
+Each student should consult an academic advisor before each registration and is encouraged to confer with the advisor frequently regarding academic matters.
 A listing of programs and advisors is available on the PDCCC web site, under the “Academics” tab.

 - Interpret placement test scores and assisting the curriculum student in completing his/ her class schedule.